ABCT Women's SIG

 ABCT SIG Poster Exposition & Student Poster Award

-The Women's SIG invites you to send poster submissions for the 2017 ABCT SIG Poster Exposition and Cocktail Hour!
+The Women's SIG invites you to submit a poster for the 2020 ABCT SIG Poster Exposition and

-Presenters should submit a full, complete poster by August 15th, 2017 to Laura Sockol (Laura.Sockol@gmail.com), with "ABCT 2017 Women’s SIG Poster Submission" in the subject line.
+Presenters should submit an abstract of 200-300 words by August 19th, 2020 to Lane Ritchie (firstname.lastname@example.org), with "ABCT 2020 Women’s SIG Poster Submission_LAST NAME" in the subject line.
 If the first author of the poster is a student (undergraduate or graduate), please indicate this in your email in order to be considered for the Women’s SIG Student Poster Exposition Award (see below).
-Please note that incomplete submissions (e.g., abstracts rather than the full poster) or posters that are not formatted correctly (please see guidelines for appropriate dimensions) will not be accepted.
-You do not need to submit an abstract with your poster.
+Please note that incomplete submissions will not be accepted.
 For more information about formatting guidelines for SIG Expo posters, please review these guidelines.
-Please feel free to contact Laura Sockol with any questions.
+Feel free to contact Lane Ritchie with any questions.

-All poster submissions must be received by August 15th, 2017.
-Presenters will be notified of the status of their submission by September 8, 2017.
+All poster submissions must be received by August 19th, 2020 (full poster PDF).
+Presenters will be notified of the status of their submission by August 24th.

-We look forward to seeing you in San Diego!
+We look forward to seeing you in person or virtually in Philadelphia, PA!

 ABCT Women’s SIG: http://www.abctwomenssig.com / The Women's Issues in Behavior Therapy SIG is open to all Association for Behavioral and Cognitive Therapies (ABCT, formerly AABT) members who are interested in women's issues.
 We are committed to increasing women's participation in all levels of conference activity and in ABCT governance, to increasing knowledge and awareness of women's health and mental health issues, and to providing opportunities for women of ABCT to network with each other.